GluuFederation/docs-oxd-prod/docs/sources/api/index.md

 The `op_host` parameter is optional, but it must be specified in either the [default configuration file](../configuration/#oxd-confjson) or the API call.
 This is the URL at the OP where users will be sent for authentication.

+oxd saves data in its own persistence (`h2`, `redis`) and acts as RP for OP.
+It is possible that the admin goes to OP directly and change client data there.
+In that case, oxd will not know about it and can act on outdated data.
+To prevent this confusion the client created by oxd on OP can be configured so that oxd can sync with the client data from OP whenever required.
+The `sync_client_from_op` parameter should be set to `true` to enable the synchronization of the client from OP to oxd persistence.
+By default, its value is `false` which means synchronization is disabled.
+In `sync_client_period_in_seconds` we can specify the period after which the oxd can sync again with client data at OP.
+The default value `sync_client_period_in_seconds` is 86400 seconds.

 !!!
 Note
     `op_host` must point to a valid OpenID Connect Provider (OP) that supports [Client Registration](http://openid.net/specs/openid-connect-registration-1_0.html#ClientRegistration).